-As of December 31, 2023, the patent estate that Ocuphire has in-licensed for APX3330 and related compounds contains nine U.S. patents and two pending U.S. nonprovisional patent applications, as well as issued patents in Europe, Japan, Canada, China, and Australia, and pending patent applications in Europe, Japan, Canada, and South Korea.
+As of December 31, 2023, the patent estate that Ocuphire has in-licensed for APX3330 and related compounds contains nine U.S. patents and two pending U.S. non-provisional patent applications, as well as issued patents in Europe, Japan, Canada, China, and Australia, and pending patent applications in Europe, Japan, Canada, and South

+Korea.
 The license is for the use and commercialization of APX3330 and related composition of matter compounds covered by the subject patents and patent applications in the field of human health uses for ophthalmic and diabetes mellitus indications.

 In-licensed U.S. patent 9,040,505 has claims to methods of treating diabetic retinopathy and other diseases using, for example, APX3330 and is scheduled to expire in year 2030.
 Counterpart patents have issued in Europe, Japan, Australia, and Canada, which are scheduled to expire in year 2028, and there is a related pending U.S. patent application with method of treatment claims that, if issued as a patent, would expire in year 2028.
 Pending U.S. application 18/341,077 and pending applications in Europe, Japan, Canada, South Korea have claims to methods of treating wAMD and other diseases using, for example, APX3330, APX2009, or APX2014.
 Patents, if granted, based on these pending patent applications would expire in year 2039.
 The U.S. and certain foreign countries permit extension of patent term for up to five years to compensate for patent term lost during the government regulatory review process for a new medicine.
 If U.S. patent 9,040,505 qualifies for the full five years of patent term extension, the expiration of U.S. patent 9,040,505 would be in year 2035.
-Whether U.S. patent 9,040,505 qualifies for the full five years of patent term extension depends in part on the date of FDA approval for the new medicine.
+Whether U.S. patent 9,040,505 qualifies for the full five years of patent term extension, the expiration of U.S. patent 9,040,505 would be in year 2035.
+Whether U.S. patent 9,040,505 qualifies for the full five years of patent term extension, the date of FDA approval for the new medicine.